lukasdietrich/proxyproxy/README.md

   create participant F as corporate.pac
-  P ->>  F: Should I use another proxy to connect? activate F note over P,F: The corporate.pac file is a JavaScript that evaluates an url to <br> either "PROXY host:port" or "DIRECT" for a direct connection.
+  P ->>  F: Should I use another proxy to connect? note over P,F: The corporate.pac file is a JavaScript that evaluates an url to <br> either "PROXY host:port" or "DIRECT" for a direct connection. destroy F
-  F -->> P: Connect via corporate proxy. deactivate F
+  F ->> P: Connect via corporate proxy.

   participant U as corporate proxy
   P ->>  U: HTTP CONNECT //example.org:443